5 Lasting Effects of the 2012 Olympics

 Transport was undoubtedly a contentious issue leading up to the games.
 Naysayers had serious doubts concerning the ability of TfL to provide services without a hitch.
 Traffic was also a major concern, as the Olympic lanes caused frustration amongst locals.
 However, now that the Games are over, the permanent positive effects on public transport overshadow any temporary inconveniences.
 Stratford is now one of the best-connected areas in all of Europe thanks to Olympic transportation investment, whereas the Tube itself can boast dozens of new, state of the art trains that were rolled out especially in time for the Games.

 Linking into the environmental efforts of the game's organisers, The Tree of Life Project in the Thames Valley is just one example of the lasting cultural impact of the Olympics.
 Linking artistic expression and "green" thinking, this two-year initiative boosted creative production in communities along the Thames.
 A wide range of schools participated in the project, including Reading College, OCVC, and Langley Academy.
-The Games also ushered in a strong feeling of volunteerism amongst the general population of London, creating a strong, lasting community spirit that has been celebrated by games observers and attendees alike.
+The Games also ushered in a strong feeling of volunteerism amongst the general population of London, creating a strong, lasting community spirit that has been celebrated by game observers and attendees alike.

 British Sport Impact

-Perhaps the greatest lasting impact of all will be down to the underdog performance of Team GB.
-Against all odds, the team went on to score more gold medals than any British team in the history of the games, to a final tally of 29.
+Perhaps the most significant lasting impact of all will be down to the underdog performance of Team GB.
+Against all the odds, the team went on to score more gold medals than any British team in the history of the games, to a final tally of 29.
 Instant stars were made in the likes of Bradley Wiggins and Jessica Ennis, and there's no doubt that many thousands of Britons have been inspired by the stories of relative athletic newbies like the women's rowing pair champions, the first British team to ever win gold in that event.
 Athletes and commentators alike agree that the success of Team GB in 2012 has inspired improvements in local sporting facilities, promising that Team GB will continue to perform in years ahead.

 This article is written on behalf of Oxford & Cherwell Valley College.